appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

 ### Rules

-A ruby variable name must follow the following rules:
+A ruby variable name must obey the following rules:
   * Cannot start with a number (ex: `3x`)
   * No special characters (@ # $ % ^ & | , ' " ...)
   * Cannot be one of ruby's keywords (below)